Policy Number: 100

 C. Record-keeping and Leaves

-When the injured individual is disabled from work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Request for Paid Leave form must be completed and signed by the injured individual and the supervisor.
-This form must be submitted even if the person is an employee who elects not to use paid leave to remain on the payroll during the period of disability.
+When the injured individual is unable to work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Request for Paid Leave form must be completed and signed by the injured individual and the supervisor.
+This form must be submitted regardless of whether an employee elects to use paid leave to remain on the payroll during the period of absence.
 Such election should be noted on the form.

 If the employee elects to use paid leave, the employee must first exhaust sick leave.
 Once sick leave has been exhausted, he or she may choose to use other paid leave in lieu of receiving temporary income benefits (“TIBs”).
 Prior to making an election concerning the use of other paid leave, the employee will be advised that, although there is a seven-day waiting period where TIBs are not payable, should disability extend to the fourteenth day after the first day of disability, the carrier will then issue a TIBs payment for the waiting period.
 TIBs are not payable as long as paid leave is being used.
 When the designated portion of sick and other paid leave is exhausted, the employee will be placed on a leave of absence without pay until the earlier of: